susanpallmann/shadow-2.0/story/README.md

 I do think either way that there should be scraps of books or something similar to sort of clue the player in on what happened.

+## Current inconsistencies
+* I think my original idea was to have the player have come from space, which is why they're drawn in an astronaut suit.